 Just like Jaques, Philos is a toy manufacturer.
 They are based in Germany, and have multiple mahjong sets.
 The Philos 3166 is actually a good set!
 It costs about the same as the Jaques London set aboveo, but I believe it's only available in Germany.
 It comes in a wooden chest.
 There's no chips or tenbo, it's just the tiles and dice.
 So in the end, this is effectively slightly more costly.

 The tiles are white with green back.
 And like the other set, it features Arabic numbers and Western letters.
 It also has bing for haku.

-The dimensions of the tiles are slightly wider and slimmer than usual Riichi sets.
+The dimensions of the tiles are slightly wider and thinner than usual Riichi sets.
 With their usable weight, the tiles stand rather stable on the table.

 If you're interested in this set, make sure to look for the Philos 3166 and not the Philos 3267.
 The latter is a “travel” set with miniature tiles.
 There's also the Philos 6322, which is a set completely made from wood.

 I haven't tried this one yet, but the AMOS Max set was recommended over on Reddit.

 Unlike the two other sets, this one doesn't have the Arabic numbers and Western symbols.
 And its colours are, like most Japanese sets, quite dark.

 Even though you have to import this set from Japan, at the time of writing, it ends up about the same price as the other two.
 If only there were sets with red back… Yes, they are bigger than the usual tiles, and it takes time getting used it.
 But after a while, they kinda grow on you.